-To maintain its long-term competitive advantage, the U.S. military is pursuing a Third Offset Strategy.
 To integrate capabilities ranging from rail guns and high-energy lasers to big data and artificial intelligence and robotics, however, the joint force needs to usher in a new era of conceptual experimentation.
 USAF is establishing a new office for capability development that would test the feasibility of technologies like directed energy weapons and hypersonic platforms using tools such as war gaming, modeling and simulation and prototypes.

 M&S Approaches for Aircraft Survivability testing